aquarium and pond answers, information, articles, resources

 See: Fish Nutrition; Garlic

 Back to Fish Baths; regardless of the medication or combination of medications used in tank, I suggest a Fish Bath with one of the first four before mentioned treatments (not garlic) at least once per day during this time period.
-In fact in some cases the fish baths were all that was needed for success assuming these were carried out regularly.

 Please Read/Reverence these Articles: